2023 Most Popular Allied Health Services Associate Degree Schools in South Carolina

 While working on their Associate Degree, medical assisting majors at OCtech accumulate an average of around $20,309 in student debt.

-Technical College of the Lowcountry did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a associate degree.
-It came in at #10 on the list.
-TCL is a small public school located in the town of Beaufort.
+With a ranking of #10, Technical College of the Lowcountry did quite well on this year’s most popular schools for allied health and medical assisting services students working on their associate degree.
+TCL is a small public school located in the distant town of Beaufort.

 One of 30 majors within the area of study, allied health and medical assisting services has other similar majors worth exploring.